csc-training/csc-env-eff/_hands-on/connecting/ssh-puhti.md

 - You can use the *Windows Power Shell*
 - You can [download PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 - You can [download and install MobaXterm](https://mobaxterm.mobatek.net/download.html).
+- You can set up the Windows Subsystem for Linux which creates an independent virtual Linux installation that can see all the files on your Windows computer.
+[Instruction for WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 ‼️ The following steps assume you use MobaXterm.
 [More examples can be found in Docs CSC](https://docs.csc.fi/computing/connecting/).